Journeys End

 By C.H.J.
 Snider

 In this issue, Mr Snider returns from salt to fresh water, and recounts the loss, on the West shore of Prince Edward County, of the Thomas C. Street in the great gale of 7 November 1880.
-The Street was a Shicklina build in 1869, and despite the author's final pararaph, she was recovered, repaired and sailed again for more than twenty-two years until 2 December 1902 when she was finally wrecked just a few miles away near Wellington.
+The Street was a Shickluna build in 1869, and despite the author's final paragraph, she was recovered, repaired and sailed again for more than twenty-two years until 2 December 1902 when she was finally wrecked just a few miles away near Wellington.
 See this entry for the Thomas Clark Street in our ships database.

 "Have tossed me to and fro,